GuideJanuary 21, 2026 · Updated April 14, 20267 min read

 How to Import CSV into Redshift: 5 Practical Methods

 Redshift is optimized for columnar analytics.
 To keep loads fast and clean, you need the right ingest path.
+If your source files vary in quality, cleaning CSV data before staging in S3 prevents most COPY failures.
 Here are five practical ways to import CSVs into Redshift, from simple COPY to managed pipelines.

 COPY public.users